Skip to content

 718.230.6834

-Martin Dege, Ph.D., is an Assistant Professor of Narrative Inquiry in the Department of Social Science and Cultural Studies at Pratt Institute.
+Martin Dege, Ph.D., is Associate Professor of Narrative Inquiry in the Department of Social Science and Cultural Studies at Pratt Institute.
 His work is based on historical investigations and theoretical approaches to psychology as a discipline.
 Martin’s past publications cover topics such as action research, culture and psychology, agency, identity politics, digitalization, and the self.
 In recent years, Martin explored concepts of crisis as they shape our everyday lives and the narratives we deploy to make meaning of the world and ourselves.

 Martin is the series editor of Studies in Narrative (SiN) with John Benjamins Publishing.